Cherium/HospitalManagement/README.md

 ## Acknowledgments

 Thank you for reading thus far!
-Please contact one of the above contributors if you have any problems running thr software.
+Please contact one of the above contributors if you have any problems running the software.